Samuel Emmanuel

-Samuel Emmanuel (1803 – 11 July 1868) was an English-born Australian politician.
+Samuel Emanuel (1803 – 11 July 1868) was an English-born Australian politician.

-He was born at Portsmouth to Moses Emmanuel and his wife Rosetta.
+He was born at Portsmouth to Moses Emanuel and his wife Rosetta.
 He migrated to Australia in 1832, becoming a businessman before opening a store at Goulburn in 1845.
 In 1862 he was elected to the New South Wales Legislative Assembly for Argyle, serving until his defeat in 1864.
-Emmanuel died in Sydney in 1868.
+Emanuel died in Sydney in 1868.